yugo-baskara/Sports-Footwear-Sales/README.md

 ## Overview

-This repository presents an end-to-end SQL data pipeline built using MySQL, designed to transform raw global footwear sales data into a clean, validated, and analysis-ready dataset.
+This project simulates a real-world data analytics workflow where raw global footwear sales data is transformed into a structured, validated, and business-ready dataset using SQL.

-The project demonstrates how transactional sales data from multiple countries, brands, and sales channels can be systematically processed to generate meaningful business insights.
+It highlights how data analysts and data engineers turn messy transactional data into actionable insights that drive pricing, market expansion, and customer strategy decisions.

 The pipeline follows a structured layered architecture: